-4. Social Work Conferences and Meetings: Attendance at social work conferences and meetings falling on field time may be counted as field time at the discretion of the agency Field Instructor's judgment of the program's learning opportunities for the
+5. Social Work Conferences and Meetings: Attendance at social work conferences and meetings falling on field time may be counted as field time at the discretion of the agency field instructor's judgment of the program's learning opportunities for the student.
+As a professional learning experience, the agency field instructor may expect documentation and discussion of that experience.

-- Student.
-As a professional learning experience, the agency Field Instructor may expect documentation and discussion of that experience. - 5.
-University Calendar: The practicum schedule follows the University calendar.
-The Students are allowed University holidays falling on field days, e.g., Thanksgiving break, Fall break and Spring break.
-Students are responsible for preparing the agency Field Instructor and clients for these absences.
+- 5. University Calendar: The practicum schedule follows the University calendar.
+The students are allowed University holidays falling on field days, e.g., Thanksgiving break, fall and spring break.
+Students are responsible for preparing the agency field instructor and clients for these absences.
 The minimum number of practicum on-site clock hours must be satisfied during the semester (holidays do not count towards the required on-site hours). - 6.
-Inclement Weather: Practicum Students should become aware of and follow their agency's inclement weather policies and procedures.
-If on-campus classes at the university are cancelled and the agency is open the Student would be expected to attend practicum.
-If the agency is closed and the university is open for classes the Student would not attend practicum that day and no hours would be accrued toward the required minimum number of hours.
+Inclement Weather: Practicum students should become aware of and follow their agency's inclement weather policies and procedures.
+If on-campus classes at the university are cancelled and the agency is open the student would be expected to attend practicum.
+If the agency is closed and the university is open for classes the student would not attend practicum that day and no hours would be accrued toward the required minimum number of hours.
 Students should always use good judgment when evaluating their own situation relative to inclement weather and natural disasters.